 Menstruation isn’t the easiest time of the month.
 You may suffer from cramps and bloating during menstruation, but you might also experience symptoms of premenstrual syndrome (PMS) prior to your period as well.
 PMS can cause anxiety and other emotional issues prior to menstruation.
 Many women may use supplements found in their nearest grocery or health food store.
 But improving your mineral intake may be all that’s necessary to combat the symptoms you face before and during your period.
 Here are some minerals that can help you get through your periods with much more ease.

 Do you often experience cramps before or during your period?
 This throbbing in the lower abdomen comes from uterine contractions.
 These incessant pains can be pretty intense when they hit, leaving you reaching for pain relievers to dull the pain.
 This pain results from a high level of prostaglandins from the shedding of the lining in the uterus.
 Magnesium can help relax the pain caused by these muscle contractions more naturally than pain killers and is a much more long-term solution to cramps.
-There are some magnesium-rich foods including spinach, almonds, dark chocolate, black beans, and pumpkin seeds.
-However, magnesium is often difficult for the body to absorb through the digestive system.
-Instead, topical applications can be more effective.
-Try a magnesium-based lotion or soak in an epsom salt bath weekly to ensure the right amounts of magnesium.

 Calcium is another mineral that can drastically help women who suffer from problems with bloating, water retention, fatigue, and depression during their menstruation.
 Your body doesn’t naturally make calcium, so you must get it from other sources.
 Otherwise, the bloodstream will start to take calcium from your bones to keep blood levels regular, putting you at risk for osteoporosis.
 This also slows down your metabolism, which can initially be a cause of period problems.
 Metabolism (energy production and use) slows so hormone production, digestion, detox, etc. all slow down.
-You can increase your calcium intake with cheese, yogurt, canned sardines, almonds, and calcium-fortified orange juice.
+You can increase your calcium intake with cheese, yogurt, canned sardines, almonds, and leafy greens.

 Copper supports a healthy metabolism and energy production.
 But it also helps our bodies to use iron, preventing it from being stored in the body.
 More and more research is showing a connection between stored iron and estrogen levels.
 Too much estradiol, a potent type of estrogen, can cause decreases in hepcidin.
 This can lead to an increase in iron absorption from the foods that we consume and subsequently, too much iron being stored with the body’s tissues.
 This can then exacerbate estrogen dominance and make us believe we need to further supplement with more iron.
 The body has an iron recycling system and understanding how that works and how copper can play a role in supporting it can be beneficial.